mottJohn/Caline/README.md

 2. Convert it into grams/hour/VKT.
 Because hour = 1, the emission factor is grams/VKT (I don't know why we used this, and I know now).
     * Emission per activity * traffic flow * road length --> grams/VKT * n/hr * l = grams/hr => grams/s
 3. Use bdn file which is much detail than the summary file to get the VKT and grams/hr for each polluants of concern.
 Loop through all "Veh", and "Period", filter "MdlYr" = ALLMYr, "Tech" = TOT
-4. Calculate the weighted sum of all vehicles for each road
+4. Calculate the weighted sum of all vehicles for each road: sum of percent to total vehicle * EF

 #why type 3 road does not need to sum run exh and start exh
 #it seems that Caline4 does not have start exh